She wouldn't let go of her grandmother's hand

 Read moreThe Syrian war remains one of the worst humanitarian crises of our time - an entire generation of children has never known a life in peace and the devastating earthquakes in February 2023 have further exacerbated the situation.
-Around 6.8 million people live as internally displaced persons in their own country, the largest number of internally displaced persons in the world.
+Around 7.2 million people live as internally displaced persons in their own country, a figure only surpassed by Sudan.

-Added to this, there is an ongoing cholera outbreak and problems caused by climate change: a prolonged drought and flooding are restricting access to clean water in particular and leading to significant crop and income losses.
+Added to this are problems caused by climate change: a prolonged drought and flooding are restricting access to clean water in particular and leading to significant crop and income losses.
 The vast majority of Syria's sub-districts are now categorised as being in severe, extreme or catastrophic conditions.

-Immediately after the disaster, we sent an emergency relief team to the earthquake region for rapid coordination of aid and, together with our partner organisations, we are standing by the affected people in Türkiye and Syria:
+Immediately after the disaster, we sent an emergency relief team to the earthquake region for rapid coordination of aid.
+Together with our partner organizations, we remain at the side of those affected, as the effects of the earthquake continue to have a lasting impact on the lives of many local people.

 Our help in the health sector: